aunnnn/RHLinePlot/README.md

     /// Padding from the lowest point of line plot to value stick.
 If `0`, the end of value stick will be at the same level of the lowest point in plot. public var valueStickBottomPadding: CGFloat = 28

     public var spaceBetweenValueStickAndStickLabel: CGFloat = 8

+    /// Duration of long press before the value stick is activated and draggable.
+    ///
+    /// The more it is, the less likely the interactive part is activated accidentally on scroll view.
+Default is `0.1`.
+    ///
+    /// There's some lower-bound on this value that I guess coming from delaysContentTouches of
+    /// the ScrollView.
+So long press of 0 won't public var minimumPressDurationToActivateInteraction: Double = 0.1

     public static let `default` = RHLinePlotConfig()